MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Get-OrganizationConfig.md

 This example gets the configuration information for the tenant organization.

-For more information, see Troubleshoot a hybrid deployment.
+For more information, see Troubleshoot a hybrid deployment (https://technet.microsoft.com/library/jj659053.aspx).

 ### Example 3
 ```